Axway/api-builder-examples/flow-nodes/api-builder-plugin-petstore/README.md

 # api-builder-plugin-petstore
 An API Builder flow-node plugin that exports Petstore API functions.

-Internally, the plugin uses the same engine as `@axway/api-builder-plugin-fn-swagger` to package and version OAS 2/3 specs from the plugin's `openapi` directory in a managed way.
+The plugin packages OAS 2/3 specs from the `openapi` directory and generates flow-nodes from them.

 ## About flow-nodes